-Figure 7: Left: Clusters sizes obtained when running Affinity Propagation clustering with optimized parameters (see Methods) on the multimodal embeddings for the JAC-NDI embeddings.
-Right: tSNE visualization of the high-dimensional embeddings, color-coded according to clusters found by affinity propagation.
+Figure 6: Clusters sizes obtained when running Affinity Propagation clustering with optimized parameters (see Methods) on the multimodal embeddings.

-When using the KW test to explore between-cluster differences in factors extracted from the phenotypic variables, we obtained significant effects in six factors which had been identified as representing (in this sample) aggression, Blood Pressure, Crystallized Intelligence, Righthandedness, biological sex and Young age (FDR corrected across all factors), see Fig 8.
-In addition, for all these values, bootstrap analysis (see methods) showed that these effects (which were due to the assignment of subjects to each cluster of a certain size) were far not random (see Fig 9.).
+When using the KW test to explore between-cluster differences in factors extracted from the phenotypic variables, we obtained significant effects in six factors which had been identified as representing (in this sample) aggression, Blood Pressure, Crystallized Intelligence, Righthandedness, biological sex and Young age (FDR corrected across all factors), see Fig 7.
+In addition, for all these values, bootstrap analysis (see methods) Showed that these effects (which were due to the assignment of subjects to each cluster of a certain size) were far not random (see Fig 8.).

-Figure 8: Phenotypic factor distribution across the nine identified clusters.
+Figure 7: Phenotypic factor distribution across the nine identified clusters.
 Only phenotypic factors in which a significant difference (FDR corrected across clusters) across clusters are shown.
-Same colour codes for clusters as per Figure 7 are used.

-Figure 9: Bootstrap results comparing the "true" KW statistics (red, dotted line) resulting from our cluster assignments to the distribution of the KW statistics obtained when comparing Factor values between clusters after repeatedly (10000 samples) and randomly sampling individuals across cluster distributions with the same sizes.
+Figure 8: Bootstrap results comparing the "true" KW statistics (red, dotted line) resulting from our cluster assignments to the distribution of the KW statistics obtained when comparing Factor values between clusters after repeatedly (10000 samples) and randomly sampling individuals across cluster distributions with the same sizes.

 Finally, we asked the question whether the clusters we identified corresponded to recognizable/interpretable "profiles" (made of phenotypic factors) which could be further interpreted and/or heuristically explained.
-To this end, for each cluster and each factor, we computed the cluster-wise median of each factor and evaluated its position (quantile) in the whole population.
-Figure 10 summarizes these results.
-It is important to note that is not a clustering result per se (i.e. the hierarchical clustering brackets on the left are only included for visualization purposes).
-Rather, the figure represents an overall impression of how the median value of each factor and each cluster is positioned with respect to the whole population.
-This allows visual inspection of the overall idiosyncrasy of each cluster as a whole, with respect to the whole population as well as with respect to other clusters.
+To this end, for each cluster and each factor, we computed the clusterwise median of each factor and evaluated its position (quantile) in the whole population.
+Figure $\frac{9}{2}$ summarizes these results.

-Figure 10: Cluster "profiles" Position (logarithm of the quantile of cluster-wise median of each factor with respect to the whole population distribution).
+Figure 9: Cluster "profiles" Position (logarithm of the quantile of cluster-wise median of each factor with respect to the whole population distribution).
 Columns therefore represent cluster "profiles" as characterized by comparing their median value in each phenotypic factor to the distribution of the same factor across the population.